PrasannaNagarajan/Checkedin/Readme.md

-# CloudCheckIn: Serverless QR Attendance System
+# CheckedIn: Serverless QR Attendance System

-CloudCheckIn is a modern, cloud-native application designed to revolutionize university attendance tracking.
+CheckedIn is a modern, cloud-native application designed to revolutionize university attendance tracking.
 Built on a fully serverless architecture in AWS, the system replaces paper sign-in sheets and roll calls with dynamic QR codes, real-time logging, and automated analytics.

 ## ❓ Problem & Solution